Debris Survival Shelter:

 4) After you get your base layer of larger sticks find an arm full of forked smaller limbs to help catch the debris and keep them in place. ***Note if you have a surplus of pine or birch bark I would add those at this time in a shingle fashion to make your shelter more water proof; unfortunately, those were not available in this old growth hardwood forest so the traditional route is how we will move forward***

 5) Next you need to gather the star of this shelter (debris) in one of many ways.
 I usually just use my boot (size 13 tends to move a lot of debris around quickly); however, if you have a stick that has multiple forks in it you can use it as a rake in a manner that is just as effective but adds the advantage of carrying a larger amount of debris by trapping it against the stick much like how you would carry grass clippings against a rake.
 Notice how big of an area you actually need to clear to get a sufficient amount of debris, this is no small undertaking.
+6) Throw as many debris as you can find (and the shelter will support) and once you think you have enough add more!
+The insulation properties of a debris shelter are amazing, but be sure that you don't leave any holes as just one hole can leave you with a very wet and damp night.

 7) Interior view prior to adding bedding.
 Obviously additional debris will work as bedding; however, everything is soaking wet so I would end up loosing body heat.
 So the plan was to make a trip a mile or two away to get some pine bedding materials, If I didn't know those materials were available on the other side of the property I would most likely end up utilizing a bark base layer for the first night until I could dry out sufficient debris to make a sleeping mat and bedding materials (ideally you would nearly fill the interior of the shelter with bedding materials to allow for compression and to prevent losing body heat to the ground via conduction).